 Now let’s take a deeper look at how Discord and WhatsApp compare across some key factors:

-Main Features Face-Off
+#Main Features Face-Off

-Discord offers robust communication capabilities, including:
+Discord offers extensive communication capabilities, including:

 - Text chat in servers/channels or direct messages